 We’ve all heard the stats.
 The majority of Americans are missing retirement savings targets, and more than 100 million working adults don’t even have retirement assets.

-The retirement funding landscape has changed in recent years.
-People are living longer and spending more time in retirement, contributions to company pension plans have decreased and future benefits of Social Security are uncertain.
-But with that being said, the good news is that with some preparation today, you can maximize your retirement income for tomorrow, and enjoy those years to the fullest.
+The bottom line is that Americans aren’t saving enough, and it’s concerning.
+People are living longer and spending more time retired, contributions to company pension plans have decreased, and future Social Security benefits are uncertain.
+But there’s good news: With some preparation today, you can maximize your retirement income for tomorrow.
+Follow these steps to starting your retirement fund.

-Evaluating your goals and potential future income needs is the first step.
-For example, will you continue living in your current home or will you downsize?
+As you’re starting your retirement fund, evaluate your potential future income needs.
+For example, will you live in your current home or will you downsize?
 Will you travel?
-Will you have a summer/winter home?
+Will you have a summer or winter home?
 Will your family depend on you for financial assistance?
-Once you've identified your goals, you can begin outlining how you’ll achieve them.
+Once you've identified your needs, you can outline how you’ll achieve them.

-Your retirement funding will depend on your sources of income and your expenses.
-Here are some areas to consider:
+Your retirement funding will depend on your sources of income and your expenses now and in the future.

 1 Neither the Company nor its agents give tax, accounting or legal advice.
 Please consult your professional adviser in these areas.